 Lymphoedema, or swelling of the arm, hand or breast, sometimes develops in women whose lymph nodes were removed or damaged during breast cancer treatment.
 Research has shown that regular exercise can help reduce your risk of developing lymphoedema.
 It can also help you to manage lymphoedema symptoms if you already have it.

-You can find more information about how to reduce your risk of lymphoedema on our lymphoedema page.
+You can find more information about how to reduce your risk of lymphoedema on our lymphoedema page or lymphoedema fact sheet.

 Aqua aerobics has really helped the lymphoedema in my arm.
 The water acts like a gentle massage. – Ann